Intent-based networking will "revolutionise the data centre"

 “Hypervisor was a vehicle for compute virtualisation.
 But with the data center acting as a scale-out computer, the distributed operating system first has to perform composition and only then again resource partitioning and isolation.
 But if you fail at composition due to changes in infrastructure and business rules, you will never even get to consuming your precious and expensive scale-out compute resources.
 So in some sense Intent-Based Networking is your data center hypervisor.”

-Software-defined networking (SDN) is rife around the world among data centres and IT departments, and Ratkovic is confident the same will be true of intent-based networking.
+Software-defined networking (SDN) is rife around the world among data centers and IT departments, and Ratkovic is confident the same will be true of intent-based networking.

 “The earliest incarnations of Intent-Based Networking started 4-5 years ago and the technology advances since then are impressive.
 Aside from technology it takes our collective response to embrace opportunities presented by technology to make it mainstream,” says Ratkovic.